 Disclaimer for all the gaming mouse owners: if you have a gaming mouse with programmable buttons we suggest checking the reWASD manual about mouse, to know more about this specific case.
 You need to complete a few more steps to use this mouse macro software in a full swing!

 We insist on using Unmap function for all the mouse keys.
 Otherwise, the mappings you add can get messed up with the keys on your physical mouse.
-Also don’t forget that you’ll probably need the basic LMB and RMB clicks for navigation, so consider adding mappings via Activators or Shortcuts.
+Also don’t forget that you’ll probably need the basic LMB and RMB clicks for navigation, so consider adding mappings via Activators or Shortcuts, or even adding a Shift layer of mappings to save the native layout.

 Now you’re ready to remap!